SQL Server Consolidation Planning

 As many organizations are in the process of upgrading and migrating their databases, it is a great opportunity to save money, improve performance and increase the database service offerings for the organization.
-Typically, the organization is expecting a certain level of consolidation during the project to help reduce licensing, hosting costs and administrative costs long term.
+Typically, the organization is expecting a certain level of SQL Server consolidation during the project to help reduce hardware costs, licensing, hosting costs and administrative costs long term.
 But how do you approach an upgrade and migration project, so you get the highest consolidation ratio at the end of the project?
+That’s where the SQL Server consolidation planning becomes a integral first step.

 Why would we want to consolidate if it adds complexity to the project?
 Think about the licensing savings, reduction in hosting costs and administration times if you were able to consolidate your environment by ~25% to ~50%.
 The average ROI for an environment with 100 SQL Server instances is in excess of $1 million in today’s money that can be repurposed for other business initiatives.